jonczykp/Satel-CA10-reader/README.md

 ## My Summary
 Connecting all sensor for Satel alarm unit added a lot of functionality to my HA.
-Now I know the status of my garage door, I can send messages if they are open during the night,, I can switch off devices if no one is in the room for a longer time, etc.
+Now I know the status of my garage door, I can send messages if they are open during the night, I can switch off devices if no one is in the room for a longer time, etc.

-Have a fun.
+Have a fun!